Cashew Matcha Latte, Easy, Low Carb and Vegan

 3. Add the matcha and blend everything until it’s smooth.

-4. If the latte has cooled down too much, you can heat it up again in the saucepan or pour it straight into a mug.
+4. If the latte has cooled down too much, you can heat it again in the saucepan or pour it straight into a mug.

 Did you make this recipe?